polkascan/py-substrate-interface/README.md

 Python Substrate Interface Library

 ## Description
-This library specializes in interfacing with a Substrate node.
+This library specializes in interfacing with a Substrate node, providing additional convenience methods to deal with SCALE encoding/decoding (the default output and input format of the Substrate JSONRPC), metadata parsing, type registry management and versioning of types.

 ## Documentation
 https://polkascan.github.io/py-substrate-interface/